 Clinical presentation can range from an acute generalised peritonitis to benign non-specific abdominal symptoms.
 Symptoms and clinical signs can be indistinguishable from those of uncomplicated acute cholecystitis 1.

-According to the Niemeier classification, the are three main clinical subtypes 9.
+According to the Niemeier classification, there are three main clinical subtypes 9.
 A fourth type is suggested by Andersen et al 10.

 - type I: acute free perforation

 Ultrasound is usually the initial investigation of choice.
 Reported findings include pericholecystic fluid collection(s) with layering of the gallbladder wall 8.

 CT is often considered superior to ultrasound in diagnosis and may show features of background cholecystitis with a visible defect in the wall (or a bulge to suggest an occult defect 8) and evidence of bile leakage.
 CT will often also show a pericholecystic fluid collection, streaky omentum or mesentery +/- layering of the gallbladder wall 8.

 Gallbladder perforation may be initially treated with a percutaneous cholecystostomy.
 It can carry a relatively high mortality rate.

 - 1. Morris BS, Balpande PR, Morani AC et-al. The CT appearances of gallbladder perforation.
 Br J Radiol.
 2007;80 (959): 898-901. doi:10.1259/bjr/28510614 - Pubmed citation